rodneylab/gatsby-functions-fauna/README.md

 Features:
 - Comments stored <a aria-label="Open the fauna website" href="https://fauna.com/">using Fauna data API</a> as a database.
 These are ingested into the Gatsby GraphQL data layer at build, meaning all commments are static.
 This innovation brings comments to a JAMStack site without the need for Java Script heavy external services which may slow the site down, impacting user experience,
-- Forms use <a aria-label="Meet React Hook Form" href="https://react-hook-form.com/">React Hook Form with added accessibility attributes,
+- Forms use <a aria-label="Meet React Hook Form" href="https://react-hook-form.com/">React Hook Form</a> with added accessibility attributes,
-- Integrated <a aria-label="Learn more about Akismet" href="https://akismet.com/">spam check using Akismet</a>, a long standing rusted anti-spam solution for years, used in millions of sites in the WordPress space.
+- Integrated <a aria-label="Learn more about Akismet" href="https://akismet.com/">spam check using Akismet</a>, a long-standing, trusted anti-spam solution, used in millions of sites in the WordPress space.
 The spam stop feature is triggered by a Gatsby Function.
 The function also fires off a rebuild on comment submission.

 ## 🚀 Quick start